 - Current grades 9-12 SPPS families: School counselors are enrolling Grades 9-12 students who are in need of Credit Recovery or EL Language Development courses during Saint Paul Public Schools Distance Learning Summer Learning Program.
 Verify or update your household information in spps.org/onestop to make sure you receive all communication regarding your student’s participation in Summer Session 2020.
 To retrieve or reset your password, visit spps.org/onestop.

 - Non-current SPPS families: Enroll by completing the form linked above. ***Students must provide their own electronic device and internet access.
 Deadlines for submitting Registration Form:

 - Session 2: Wednesday, July 15

 If you have completed course work (seat based or digital) and need to have your transcript sent to a Non-SPPS school for high school credit, please follow the instructions on the following link:

 Summer transcripts are issued through the Student Placement Center.

-The $5 transcript fee is waived for students attending S-Term.
+The $5 transcript fee is waived for students attending Summer Session(s).